Lordovos/cartographarium/README.md

 # Cartographarium

-**Cartographarium** is a creation tool for developing and running text-based or graphical role-playing adventures.
-It is currently in the planning stage of development.
+**Cartographarium** is an engine built for fast-paced adaptive role-playing.
+It is currently in very early development.

+## License
+All code in this repository is made available under the [MIT License](LICENSE.txt).